310mc/https-310mc.github.io-tl/source/_posts/feature_scout/true_to_myself_taking_a_step_forward.md

 I’m sure that they understand that you’re doing the best you possibly can to perform on stage, even though you’re feeling anxious inside.

-Your courage to stand on stage and perform with all your might will definitely reach every one of them, Takamine.
+Your courage to stand on stage and perform with all your might will definitely reach every one of them.
 {% endbubble %}

 {% bubble Chiaki smileconfident %}